 64-56.
 Judgments of Solomon (eg. with reference Shimei and Adonijah)

 70. The authority of kings and bishops

-Professor Laurence Marcellus Larson's translation from 1917 is on the Internet.
+Professor Laurence Marcellus Larson's English translation from 1917 is on the Internet.
 You can compare the text below - abstracts, quotations and renditions - with it as you like.
 Book data is near the bottom of the page.

 Look to the best people, not to most people.
 Sjå på dei beste, ikkje på dei fleste. - The King's Mirror